Rockies vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have failed to cover the spread in any of their previous 10 matchups (two of those games had a spread).
+- The Rockies have not covered the runline in any of their most recent 10 contests (two of those games had a runline).

 Rockies Betting Records & Stats

-- Colorado is 16-36 this season when entering a game as the underdog by +125 or more on the moneyline.
+- Colorado has a record of 16-37 in games where bookmakers have it as underdogs of at least +125 on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 44.4% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 44.4% chance of pulling out a win.

-- Colorado's games have gone over the total in 33 of its 77 chances.

-- The Rockies have an against the spread mark of 8-6-0 in 14 games with a line this season.
+- Colorado and its opponents have hit the over in 34 of its 78 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!